Mules are a genetic hybrid that has been the workhorse for centuries in human society.

 They are bigger than jacks and smaller than colts, but fatter.
 Their heads are shorter, broader, and similar to those of an ass, while their ears are longer than that of a horse but shorter than that of an ass.
 These animals have an average height of about 50 – 70 inches and weigh between 600 – 1,500 pounds.

-Miniature animals weighing around 50 pounds were bred, and the largest recorded male weighed approximately 2,200 pounds.
+Miniature animals weighing around 50 pounds were bred; the largest recorded male weighed approximately 2,200 pounds.
 The weight varies from a male bulldog of average size to the weight of two grizzly bears placed together.
-The biggest and heaviest mule, known as Apollo, has a height of about 77 inches.
+The biggest and heaviest mule, Apollo, has a height of about 77 inches.

 The temperament of these animals was the goal that breeders were trying to attain when the attributes of colts and jacks were combined.
 They have the strength and toughness of a donkey, blended with their parents’ combined temperaments.

-Stallions tend to be flighty, or easily spooked, while jacks are considered to be stubborn and hard to handle.
+Stallions tend to be flighty or easily spooked, while jacks are considered stubborn and hard to handle.
 The mule is a beast that is stolid, patient, and even-tempered.

 Habitats

 Mules can be found on every continent.
-Antarctica, as well as their breeding, has made them fit to handle almost all climates.
+Antarctica, as well as its breeding, has made it fit to handle almost all climates.

-With their tougher skin, they are less likely to overheat compared to a stallion and require less food than a horse, making it easier to forage.
+Their tougher skin makes them less likely to overheat than a stallion and requires less food than a horse, making it easier to forage.

 Predators

 Mules are a species created by humans and, as such, have no natural habitat.
-They can be found everywhere that humans carried them.
+They can be found everywhere that humans carry them.

-The major challenges faced by them is sickness.
+The major challenge they face is sickness.
 Similar diseases such as tetanus, Eastern equine encephalomyelitis, and equine influenza are all faced by stallions, donkeys, and mules.

 Appropriate treatment of mules, routine veterinary check-ups, and vaccine programs will help to avoid or at least reduce the effects of contracting these diseases.